wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 30 And all the nations of the earth beheld the glory of Columbia.

-END OF THE HISTORY OF THE LATE WAR
+END OF THE HISTORY OF THE LATE WAR.

 [Missing pages 307-310]